Last-Minute-Wonders/Bach-to-the-Future/README.md

 2. Make sure you have **[VLC player](https://www.videolan.org/index.html)** on your system.

-3. Open the folder in explorer and click on the `BTTF Launcher (Windows).exe` file (it helps if you sort by file type to locate it)
+3. Open the folder in explorer and click on the `BTTF Launcher (Windows).exe` file (It helps if you sort by file type to locate it)

 #### We no longer distribute a compiled binary version due to issues with modularity and compatibility.